erc7579/erc7579-implementation/erc.md

 #### Hooks

-Hook Modules are an OPTIONAL extension of this standard.
-Smart accounts MAY use Hooks to execute custom logic and checks before and/or after the smart accounts performs an execution.
+Hooks are an OPTIONAL extension of this standard.
+Smart accounts MAY use hooks to execute custom logic and checks before and/or after the smart accounts performs an execution.

 To comply with this OPTIONAL extension, smart accounts MUST implement the entire interface below and they